allenben746/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Short for Document Object Model - which is an interface.
+Converts the HTML into an object-based representation.

 2. What is an event?

+An event is a click, mouseover, scroll , or anything that the user does on the webpage - we can use these events to make the webpage more responsive to the user.

 3. What is an event listener?

+An event listener looks for event's to happen - once it hears an event it "fires" a function

 4. Why would we convert a NodeList into an Array?

+A NodeList cannot preform all the methods that an Array can preform

 5. What is a component?

+Reusable set of logic in JavaScript that we can use the automatically style, display, or anything else

 ### Git Set up